How to choose the best noise dosimeter for workplace noise monitoring

 • Renting is a more affordable option for short-term needs, often significantly reducing the upfront cost.

-What is the best device for noise measurement at work?
+What is the best noise dosimeter?

 What is the role of calibration?